llolic/LawHub/application/README.md

     "message": string
 }
 ```
-*sessId* is a 256 bit unique token. userId and sessId must be sent with every subsequent request.
+*sessId* is a 256 bit unique token. uid and sessId must be sent with every subsequent request.
 *message* is a potentially empty string.

 # POST /api/v1/editProfile/student